VirusTotal/yara/docs/writingrules.rst

 The new syntax is more natural and easy to understand, and is the recommended way of expressing this type of conditions in newer versions of YARA.

-For while iterating dictionaries you must provide to variable names that will hold the key and value of each entry in the dictionary, for example:
+While iterating dictionaries you must provide two variable names that will hold the key and value for each entry in the dictionary, for example:

 .. code-block:: yara